-Being the only physical therapy cooperative in the nation, PT360 was created from the ground up with a solid foundation of committed owners, a CPA, and an attorney who was well versed in employee ownership.
+Being the only physical therapy cooperative in the nation, PT360 was created from the ground up by a solid foundation of committed owners, a CPA, and an attorney who was well versed in employee ownership.
 As a collective body of owners, we knew we wanted a different business model than the practices we worked for - specifically sole proprietors, large national corporations, hospital-based outpatient clinics, and physician-owned practices.
-We wanted autonomy, we wanted to focus on our differences as they related to the group as a whole, We wanted to deliver healthcare unlike any of our competitors, we wanted to share in the financial risk, we wanted to play an active role in the community, and we wanted to take over the financial decisions (loss or gains) of our business.
+We wanted autonomy, the ability to focus on our professional specialties as they related to the group as a whole, to deliver healthcare unlike any of our competitors, to share in the financial risk, to play an active role in the community, and to take over the financial decisions (loss or gains) of our business.
 We believe all employees should have the right to buy in as an equal owner.

 - We have a vested interest in our patients and community, unlike any clinic in the area.

-- We are very committed to our local community and offer weekly senior fitness classes, aquatic classes, Survive and Thrive (a free cancer survivorship program), Post-Concussion Syndrome rehabilitation, and Lyme Disease Rehabilitation in addition to our standard services.
+- We are very committed to our local community and offer weekly senior fitness classes, aquatic classes, Post-Concussion Syndrome rehabilitation, and Lyme Disease Rehabilitation in addition to our standard services.

-- We also participate and serve on Boards in the Community such as the Relay for Life, March of Dimes, Special Olympics, Burlington City Marathon, Dragonheart Vermont, Stowe Weekend of Hope, Vermont Employee Ownership Center, NDAA, Survivorship NOW, Eleanor B. Daniels Fund, Vermont Elder Resource Group, and Boys and Girls Club of Greater Burlington.
+- Over the years, we have participated in community events and been involved with organizations such as the Relay for Life, March of Dimes, Special Olympics, Burlington City Marathon, Dragonheart Vermont, Stowe Weekend of Hope, Vermont Employee Ownership Center, NDAA, Survivorship NOW, Eleanor B. Daniels Fund, Vermont Elder Resource Group, and Boys and Girls Club of Greater Burlington.